shermanhui/testing-library-docs/docs/dom-testing-library/api-queries.md

 > **NOTE**
 >
-> These queries are the base queries and require you pass a `container` as
+> These queries are the base queries and require you to pass a `container` as
 > the first argument.
 Most framework-implementations of Testing Library provide
 > a pre-bound version of these queries when you render your components with them
 > which means you do not have to provide a container.
 In addition, if you just